-In June 2014, Carrier was again awarded a contract for a Carrier Diversion Program (CDP) for the Southern region, primarily Ocean County residents.
-This program diverts patients from state psychiatric hospitals to Carrier, where they receive psychiatric treatment, medication and programming designed to promote stability, health, recovery, wellness and a return to the community.
+In June 2014, Carrier Clinic was again awarded a contract for a Carrier Diversion Program (CDP) for the Southern region, primarily Ocean County residents.
+This program diverts patients from state psychiatric hospitals to Carrier Clinic, where they receive psychiatric treatment, medication, and programming designed to promote stability, health, recovery, wellness and a return to the community.

 Carrier Clinic Now – Our Facility

 The Carrier Clinic is nestled in a beautiful, tranquil rural setting on 100+ farm-like acres in convenient Belle Mead, New Jersey, which is centrally located and easily accessible by car.

 On our sprawling campus-style country grounds live an array of wildlife, from peacocks and chickens to horses and fish in our pond, that provide a sense of peace as well as therapeutic healing.